xf-shi/ML-for-Transaction-Costs/README.md

 | Leading Order Approximation  |  <img src="https://latex.codecogs.com/svg.image?3.93&space;\times&space;10^{9}&space;\pm&space;2.42&space;\times&space;10^{9}&space;"/> | <img src="https://latex.codecogs.com/svg.image?1.10&space;\times&space;10^{-4}"/>|

 ### Multiple Stocks
-To illustrate the scalability of our ST-Hedging algorithm, we proivde an example with three risky assets in the market with cross sectional effect.
+To illustrate the scalability of our ST-Hedging algorithm, we proivde examples with three risky assets in the market.

+#### Quadratic Cost
+Here we proivde an example with three risky assets in the market with cross sectional effect, with the quadratic cost (`q=2`).
 The trading horizon is 2520 days (`TR=2520`), discretized in 2520 time steps (`T=2520`), and the switching threshold is 100 days before maturity.
 The parameters are taken from the calibration in [1]:

-#### Quadratic Cost
-Here we proivde an example for the quadratic cost case (`q=2`) with the trading horizon of 2520 days (`TIME=2520`).
 <br/>

 | Parameter | Value | Code |